bleepr/bleepr.github.io/cameron.markdown

 Supervisord is used to manage all the processes running on the device - It starts them automatically on boot and handles restarting processes if any fail.
+Alternatively we could have used Systemd init scripts however Supervisord abstracts this into a very simple set of configuration files therefore reducing complexity and allowing faster development.

 The main software stack is built up with three components.
 The "relay" program handles connecting to and exchanging messages to and from the bleepr devices.